The further estimations of the Q-balls with one-loop motivated effective potential

-It is important to explore the Friedberg-Lee-Sirlin Q-balls with an effective potential of one-loop motivated form with the help of virvial theorem in order to describe the models quantitatively and more precisely.
+It is important to explore the Friedberg-Lee-Sirlin Q-balls with an effective potential of one-loop motivated form with the help of virvial theorem in order to describe the models further.
 This kind of Friedberg-Lee-Sirlin Q-balls as the candidate of dark matter forming in the first-order cosmological phase transition at some temperature $T_{c}$ and evolving in the expanding universe has been estimated numerically [46].
-It is significant to find the analytical expressions for Q-ball's charge, radius and energy in order to exhibit the formation and evolution of this kind of dark matter Q-balls in detail and more accurately.
+It is significant to find the analytical expressions for charge, radius and energy of some special Q-balls in order to exhibit the formation and evolution of this kind of dark matter Q-balls in detail and more accurately.
 It is difficult to reveal the reliable and explicit relations among the model parameters and temperature by performing the burden numerical calculation repeatedly because the field equations for the two kinds of fields consisting of Q-balls are nonlinear and certainly complicated.
 It was found that a generalized virvial relation for Q-balls with general potential in the spacetime with arbitrary dimensionality was used to derive the analytical description for Q-balls instead of a series of curves [51].
 It should be pointed out that only the analytical expressions can show clearly how the potential involving the model variables influences on the existence and the stability of the Q-balls.
 Here we will follow the procedure of Ref.
-[51] to discuss the Friedberg-Lee-Sirlin type Q-balls with an effective potential of one-loop motivated form.
+[51] to discuss the Friedberg-Lee-Sirlin type Q-balls with particular field configuration governed by an effective potential of one-loop motivated form.
 We hope to understand the necessary conditions for the generation of dark matter Q-balls during the cosmological phase transition and how the model parameters and temperature influence on the Q-balls and the fate of these kinds of dark matter.

-We describe the dark matter Q-balls with one-loop motivated effective potential at finite temperature analytically by means of virvial theorem in this paper.
+We describe the special types of dark matter Q-balls with one-loop motivated effective potential at finite temperature analytically by means of virvial theorem in this paper.
 We look for the virvial relation for the Friedberg-Lee-Sirlin type Q-balls in the case of zero temperature or nonzero ones respectively.
-We hope to find the radius and energy of these Q-balls as functions of model parameters and temperature to show the relation between their existence and the evolution of the universe.
+With the help of corresponding ansatz, we hope to find the radius and energy of these Q-balls as functions of model parameters and temperature to show the relation between their existence and the evolution of the universe.
 Finally we list our results.

 \textbf{II.
 The virial relation for the Friedberg-Lee-Sirlin type Q-balls}

 The Lagrangian of the Friedberg-Lee-Sirlin Q-balls as one of the simplest compact objects with a global symmetry and associated conserved charge reads [46, 48-50],